WORRALL LAWYERS SPONSORED THE TSO’S PERFORMANCE OF

 Established in 1948, the TSO gives more than 70 concerts annually including seasons in Hobart and Launceston, and appearances in Tasmanian regional centres.
 The orchestra is a much loved cultural institution and “a source of pride” to 90% of Tasmanians, according to a recent survey.

-This was the second of two major TSO concerts of which Worrall Lawyers was the sponsor in 2017.
-We look forward to hosting future TSO events with our valued clients and contacts.
+This was the second of two major concerts which Worrall Lawyers sponsored in 2017.
+We look forward to hosting future TSO events.

 For more information about the TSO and for tickets see here.